Brlom/NC-NewsII/README.md

 ### Getting Started

 1. Fork and Clone this repository.
-2. Once cloned to your machine, run `npm install` in your terminal to install all dependencies.
+2. Once cloned to your machine, cd into the containing file and run `npm install` in your terminal to install all dependencies.
 3. Run `npm run start` to start the node server on your local environment.

 ### Deployment